NikhilGathal/Front-End-Assignment/README.md

 # Dynamic Dashboard with Widgets

-This project is a React application using Redux Toolkit for state management.
-It allows users to dynamically manage a dashboard with multiple categories and widgets.
+A React application using Redux Toolkit for state management, allowing users to dynamically manage a dashboard with multiple categories and widgets.
+Users can add, remove, and search widgets, with state persisted in localStorage.

 Features
+1 Dynamic Dashboard

-1 Dynamically build the dashboard UI from a JSON file containing categories and widgets.
+Build the dashboard UI from a JSON file containing categories and widgets.

-2 Users can dynamically:
+2 Add Widgets
-                     Add a widget to any category by specifying widget name and widget text.
+Users can add a widget to any category by specifying the widget name and widget text.
+3 Remove Widgets
-                     Remove a widget from a category using a cross (X) button.
+Each widget has a cross (X) button to remove it from its category.

-3 Each widget displays random text for demonstration purposes.
+4 Search Widgets

-4 Users can search across all widgets using a search bar.
+Users can search across all widgets using a search bar.
+5 State Management & Persistence

-5 The entire state is managed via Redux and persisted in localStorage so data remains on page reload.
+All state is managed via Redux and persisted in localStorage to maintain data across page reloads.

 Tech Stack
 React
- Redux Toolkit (for state management)
+Redux Toolkit (state management)
- LocalStorage (for persistence)
+LocalStorage (persistence)
- CSS (for styling)
+CSS (styling)
 Vite (build tool)

 JSON Structure (Sample)
 {
   "categories": [
     {